aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 [screenshot of Dash]

 For example, this is Dash, one of my favorite programming tools.
-It downloads and indexes API docs, for…
+It downloads and indexes API docs, for… **FINISH**

 I’ve come to believe that I use diagrams similarly to these API docs — as a reference, as a sort of an external memory or external index for the systems I need to work with.